kaziMuntasirRahman/espresso-emporium-server/README.md

 npm run dev
 ```

-The frontend will run at `http://localhost:3000`, and the backend at `http://localhost:5000`.
+The frontend will be available at `http://localhost:3000` and the backend at `http://localhost:5000`.

 ## Features in Progress

-- User profile management
+- **User Profile Management**: Allow users to edit and manage their profiles.
-- User roles (Admin/Customer)
+- **Role-based Access Control**: Implementing Admin and Customer roles.

 ## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and make a pull request.
-Here are some guidelines for contributing:
+If you want to contribute to **Espresso Emporium**, feel free to fork the repository and submit a pull request.
+Follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).